Bunurong Marine National Park: Features

+Inverloch Caves, from above.
+December 2025.

 The principal features of the park are the striking rock formations including the large rock structure called Eagles Nest, located adjacent to the coastline at the eastern end of the marine national park.
 Eagles Nest also resembles the top half of a map of Australia.
 Other attractions include Flat Rocks where there are large rockpools for rockpool rambling and direct access from Cape Paterson-Inverloch Road.
 The Bunurong Marine National Park is accessed at many different points along this coast, a popular one being near Cape Paterson caravan park on Surf Beach Road as it has a modified rockpool for swimming.
 Direct and more difficult access to the marine national park is via car parks off Cape Paterson-Inverloch Road.
 Exploring, snorkelling and scuba diving are popular.
 There are boat launching facilities at Inverloch on Anderson Inlet.

 Australia’s first dinosaur bone, the Cape Paterson Claw, was discovered in 1903 by William Ferguson at what is now Bunurong Marine Park at Eagles Nest beach in Inverloch.
 Since then more than bones and teeth of small dinosaurs, mammals, birds, turtles and fish have been excavated.
 There is a dinosaur exhibition at the Inverloch Shell Museum.